 “If it doesn’t arrive, then we will make our own grape juice for the seder,” he says.
 “We’ll make it like they did in the older generation.”

 Rabbi Moshe Kotlarsky, vice chairman of Merkos L’Inyonei Chinuch, the educational arm of Chabad-Lubavitch, said “we’re pleased that the strike is over, and that we can again work together to help the Pesach supplies reach our sedarim throughout Nepal.
 Even if they do not reach there, we will continue to do everything in our power to ensure that the sedarim take place as planned, as we have in past years.”

 As in past years, Chabad-Lubavitch World Headquarters is underwriting a significant part of the expenses for the sedars, but at a substantial increase this year made necessary by the likelihood that the container will not arrive in time.

-Rabbi Chezky Lifshitz, right, gives Torah classes for visitors in the weeks around Passover.
+Rabbi Chezky Lifshitz, right, gives Torah classes for visitors at Passover time.
+(File photo)

 Frontier of Jewish Life

 Since the mid-1970s, following the completion of their compulsory service in the army, hundreds of thousands of young Israelis have set out for a year or two of world travel in what has become almost a rite of passage in secular Israeli society.
 Often with their hair grown long, these Israeli tourists strap themselves into backpacks and head mostly to either South America or East Asia.